-What are Sessions?
+What is Sessions?

 A Session, sometimes called a Visit, is the set of interactions, or web requests, made within a given time frame by a single user visiting a specific website.
 A single Session often contains multiple activities, such as page views, events, or transactions.
 In web analytics, a session is either capped by exiting the website or by a period of user inactivity.

 How to calculate Sessions

 A small-scale online furniture retailer enjoys success selling furniture through their website.
 They hold an end-of-year sale and see a spike in interest, which results in their website having 5,000 sessions in one week and 4,500 sessions the next week.
 The website's Sessions count for those two weeks is 9,500.

 Start tracking your data

 Use Klipfolio PowerMetrics, our free analytics tool, to monitor your data.
 Choose one of the following available services to start tracking your instantly.

 Median weekly number of sessions for B2C with less than 50 employees is 1,850.
 For B2C companies with more than 50 employees, that number jumps to 9,050.
 For B2B companies, weekly sessions would be between 1,020 and 3,300.

 To visualize your Sessions data, use a chart that is easy to segment, such as a bar chart.